TDS (Total Dissolved Solids) represents the total concentration of all the dissolved substances in water.

 Electrical Conductivity

 Electrical Conductivity is the most popular and also the easiest method to find out the TDS of drinking water.
 The electrical conductivity of water is directly related to the concentration of dissolved ionized solids in the water.
 TDS meters work on the same principle of conductivity.
-Although this method is not as accurate as the gravimetric method, it is the quickest and easiest way to find an approximate value for the TDS level in the water.
+Although this method is not accurate as the gravimetric method, it is definitely the quickest and easiest way to find out an approximate value for the TDS level in the water.

 You may like to check our detailed post on how to check the TDS level of water at home.